 Myth #2 – Implementing a federally certified EHR system meets the parameters of the security risk analysis MU.

-Fact: Regardless your technology for electronic health records, protected health information includes data beyond EHRs.
+Fact: Regardless of your technology for electronic health records, protected health information includes data beyond EHRs.

 Myth #3 – EHR business associates are fully responsible for the compliance of their products.